Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The ``ultra-violet catastrophe" of the Chapman--Enskog expansion

-In section \ref{NL} we apply the invariance principle to nonlinear Grad equations.
-We sum up exactly a {\it subseries} of the Chapman-Enskog expansion, namely, the dominant contribution in the limit of high average velocities.
+In Sect. \ref{NL} we apply the invariance principle to nonlinear Grad equations.
+We sum up exactly a {\it subseries} of the Chapman--Enskog expansion, namely, the dominant contribution in the limit of high average velocities.
 This type of contribution is therefore important for an extension of the hydrodynamic description into the domain of strong shock waves.
-We give a relevant analysis of the corresponding invariance equation, and, in particular, discuss the nature of singular points of this equation.
-A brief discussion concludes this paper.
-Some of the results presented below were published earlier in \cite{JETP,TTSP92a,TTSP92b,book,Lett,PRE97,PRB97,PRE98,PA00,JPA00}
+We present a relevant analysis of the corresponding invariance equation, and, in particular, discuss the nature of singular points of this equation.
+A brief discussion concludes this chapter.
+Some of the results presented below were published earlier in \cite{GKJETP91,GKTTSP92,KTTSP92,book,GKPRL96,KDNPRE97,K2,JPA00}, and summarized in \cite{KGAnPh2002}.